 In all cases, NSF is committed to the principle that flexibility does not preclude rigor.
 Every candidate major facility project - including those that call for novel treatment - is subject to the highest standards of merit review and technical evaluation.
-The approach used should be identified early in either the project Development or Design Stages and documented as part of the managing organization's proposal and eventually the Project Execution Plan discuss the approach envisioned with the cognizant NSF Program Officer.
+The approach used should be identified early in either the project Development Stage or Design Stage and documented as part of the managing organization's proposal and eventually the Project Execution Plan (PEP), as well as NSF's Internal Management Plan (IMP).
+Proposing organizations should discuss the approach envisioned with the cognizant NSF Program Officer.